Life beyond Death: evidence for survival

 Medieval illustration of hell in a manuscript by Herrad of Landsberg (about 1180). (en.wikipedia.org)

-According to a ‘pro-Jesus’ website, ‘If Jesus, the Lord of Love and Author of Grace spoke about hell more often, and in a more vivid, blood-curdling manner than anyone else, it must be a crucial truth.’
+According to American pastor Tim Keller, ‘If Jesus, the Lord of Love and Author of Grace spoke about hell more often, and in a more vivid, blood-curdling manner than anyone else, it must be a crucial truth.’
 An alternative conclusion would be that since no genuine sage would try to scare people with idiotic tales of everlasting agony and suffering, the Bible clearly contains a certain amount of junk – especially if taken literally.

 Biblical scholars generally see hell as representing a state of ‘eternal separation from God’.
 Although most theologians have traditionally believed that hell is a place of unending conscious torment, some now believe that the suffering will not last forever but will end with the soul’s annihilation.

-Among the Christian faithful, more people believe in heaven than in hell.
-A 1991 survey found that 63.1% of Americans believed in heaven and 49.6% in hell, while a 1997 poll put the figures at 88% and 71% respectively.
+Among the Christian and Muslim faithful, more people believe in heaven than in hell.
+A 2014 survey found that 89% of Americans believe in God, 72% believe in heaven, and 58% believe in hell.
 A 2003 survey found that 64% of Americans expect to go to heaven, but less than 1% think they might go to hell.
-In the UK, a 2003 poll revealed that, although only 18% of the population are practising members of an organized religion, 68% believe in souls, and 60% believe in ‘God’, while 52% believe in heaven and only 32% in hell (Fenwick & Fenwick, 2008, 220).
+A 2017 survey found that 39% of the British believe in God, 32% believe in heaven, and 21% believe in hell.

 Some theologians argue that hell is compatible with God’s justice and mercy because God does not interfere with the soul’s free choice.
 However, since God supposedly created our souls himself, and determines what conditions people are born into, he clearly bears some responsibility for how people turn out.
 Since he is supposed to be omniscient, he must know in advance how good or bad the souls he creates will be and whether they will believe in him.
 And since he is also supposed to be all-powerful, he could create better-quality souls if he felt like it.